 Upgrade Your Communication Channels

-You can’t expect your project’s timeline to be met if you still communicate with your freelancers via emails.
+You can’t expect your project’s timeline to be met if you still communicate with your freelancers via emails – if you want to get things done, your program management must be on point.
 Regardless of the type of brand you have, whether you’re a life coach, a web development agency, or you’re offering SaaS, you stand to benefit from using a faster (and a more streamlined) communication channel when working with your team.

 I mean, think about how slow-paced your communication would be if you’d only be relying on emails …